A Casual Conversation Helps Bring Closure to a Dutch POW’s Family

 It has been estimated that during construction and continual maintenance of the track until the end of the war in August 1945, an average of 75 workers died each day from exhaustion, malnutrition and sickness.
 The dead were initially buried along the railroad.
 It is said that every railroad tie along the more than 400-kilometre track represents one death.

-This remote facility on Lake Ontario was home to Canada’s top-secret spy school.
+Learn about the remote facility that was home to Canada’s top-secret spy school.

 After the war, most of the dead POWs were located and re-interred at “Honour Fields” in Chungkai and Kanchanaburi war cemeteries in Thailand, and Thanbyuzayat in Burma.